General-Technical/mjosolutions/content/privacy.md

 - names, job titles, contact and address details;

-- information in identification documents (for example, passport, driver’s licence);
+- information in identification documents (for example, passport, driver's licence);

 - tax file numbers and other government-issued identification numbers;